viamrobotics/docs/docs/services/frame-system/component-on-dynamic.md

 ---
 title: "Frame System Configuration for a Component attached to a Dynamic Component"
-linkTitle: "Configure a Component on a Dynamic Component"
+linkTitle: "Configure Nested Reference Frames"
 description: "How to configure the Frame System in an scenario where a component is attached to another component."
 type: docs
 weight: 50